-If you're fast enough off the mark, tomorrow sees the latest drop of Charlotte Simone's Insta-famous coats arriving just in time for winter.
-You'll know the ones: Retro in feel, recognisable in their fuzzy collars and cuffs, neat in fit (usually belted) and swishy of skirt, the British designer's vibrant and joyful pieces of outerwear have become the ultimate fashion pick-me-up during dark winter months—or any month in the UK for that matter—for minimalists and maximalists alike.
+If you're fast enough off the mark, tomorrow sees the latest drop of Charlotte Simone's Insta-famous coats, which are arriving just in time for winter.
+You know the ones: retro in feel, recognisable in their fuzzy collars and cuffs, neat in fit (usually belted) and swishy in their skirts.
+The British designer's vibrant and joyful outerwear has become the ultimate fashion pick-me-up during dark winter months—or any month in the UK, for that matter—for minimalists and maximalists alike.

-I've been a big fan of Simone's since she first came onto the seen with her jazzy, furry "Popsicle" scarves—this is a woman who knows how to do fun fashion and allow her customer to make a statement without trying too hard.
-Since her early days in the land of accessories, Simone has moved onto outerwear in recent years and amassed quite the following for it: From London It girls like Charli Howard and Mary Charteris through to the internet's coolest—think @lottaiinlove or @annawinck—these coats have travelled far and wide to make photogenic moments happen across the globe.
-I've been watching from a distance and seeing the mentions notch up, and having been an early adopter of Simone's debut line, I thought it about time I tried her latest creations for myself, and they didn't disappoint.
+I've been a big fan of Simone since she first came onto the scene with her jazzy, furry "Popsicle" scarves.
+This is a woman who knows how to do fun fashion and help her customers make a statement without trying too hard.
+While she began in the land of accessories, Simone has since moved on to outerwear and amassed quite the following for it.
+These coats have travelled far and wide to make photogenic moments happen across the globe, popping up on London It girls like Charli Howard and Mary Charteris and the internet's coolest like @lottaiinlove and @annawinck.
+As an early adopter of Simone's debut line, I've been watching from a distance and seeing the mentions notch up, and I thought it was about time I tried her latest creations for myself.
+They didn't disappoint.

-When I asked her why she thinks her styles are so popular, the answer was simple: "Because you've got to get it or regret it!
-We want people to buy less but better and we hope a Charlotte Simone coat can be a really considered purchase and a wardrobe staple."
-Sure, these aren't a "classic" camel coat, but not everyone views wardrobe staples in the same way, and the desire is there because the right aesthetic is too: Many of us feel a gravitational pull towards the '70s (retail analysts often note how this decade is popular on shop floors, no matter the year or season) and these coats have the look, minus the difficulty or constraints of the vintage hunt.
-Additionally, the coats are less bulky than their thrifted counterparts and as such, I appreciate that you can wear them with layers or during the mid-season months where a full winter coat feels too much.
-The overall look, I come to learn, is inspired by Simone's grandmother, someone who's wardrobe is reporting wardrobe "full to the brim with colours, fuzz and feathers."
-She continues to be an inspiration as a regular fixture on the brand's Instagram channel, modelling the latest styles with more sass than most of us put together.
+When I ask her why she thinks her styles are so popular, the answer is simple: "Because you've got to get it or regret it!
+We want people to buy less but better, and we hope a Charlotte Simone coat can be a really considered purchase and a wardrobe staple."
+Sure, these aren't your classic camel coats, but not everyone views wardrobe staples in the same way.
+The desire is there because the right aesthetic is, too.
+Many of us feel a gravitational pull towards the '70s (retail analysts often note how this decade is popular on shop floors, no matter the year or season), and these coats have the look without the difficulty or constraints of the vintage hunt.
+Additionally, the coats are less bulky than their thrifted counterparts, and as such, I appreciate that you can wear them with layers or during the mid-season months when a full winter coat feels like too much.
+The overall look, I've come to learn, is inspired by Simone's grandmother, someone whose wardrobe is reportedly "full to the brim with colours, fuzz and feathers."
+Simone's grandmother continues to be an inspiration as a regular fixture on the brand's Instagram channel, modeling the latest styles with more sass than most of us put together.

-I don't think I've ever seen a tartan coat with a fuzzy mongolian lambswool trim before, and now I simply don't understand why!
-Jean—that's her name—just works.
-Punk feels with a little frou frou—very London.
+I don't think I've ever seen a tartan coat with a fuzzy Mongolian lambswool trim before, and now I simply don't understand why!
+Jean (that's her name) just works.
+It has punk feels with a little frou-frou—very London.

-The one I'll be keeping (and wearing forever) because everything in my wardrobe goes with tan!
-This cropped Penny style is actually quite lightweight thanks to the soft, faux suede fabric chosen instead of bulkier suede.
+I'll be keeping (and wearing) this one forever because everything in my wardrobe goes with tan.
+This cropped Penny style is actually quite lightweight thanks to the soft faux-suede fabric, which is less bulky than suede.

-A vintage-feel off-white shaggy trim makes it seem authentically old-school and like its been love-worn already.
-This has seen many outings in the past few weeks, with everything from long dresses to simple denim pairings.
+A vintage-feel, off-white shaggy trim makes it seem authentically old school, like it's been love-worn already.
+This has seen many outings in the past few weeks, and I've worn it with everything from long dresses to simple denim pairings.